Professor Mohamed-Salah Omri

 Biography

+I am the College’s tutor for undergraduate and postgraduate Asian and Middle Eastern Studies students.
+My main teaching is in modern Arabic literature (1800 to the present).
 I have a BA in English and Linguistics from the University of Tunis, Tunisia.
 My MA and PhD in comparative literature were completed at Washington University in St Louis.
 Before joining the University of Oxford, I taught at the Department of Asian and Near Eastern Languages and Literatures at Washington University in St Louis in the US and, prior to that, at the University of Exeter in Britain where I was also Director of the Centre for Mediterranean Studies.
-I have been at St John’s since 2010.
+I am Founding member of Oxford Comparative Criticism and Translation.
+Since joining St John’s since 2010, I served on several committees and held the office of Fellow Librarian and Keeper of the Archive from 2019 to 2023.

 Research Interests